 Pregnancy is a time when extra care and precaution must be exercised.
 A woman’s health goes through various changes like hormonal imbalance and weakening of the immune system.
-During this period, it is vital that you take care of yourself, and time and again, you will come across several tricks or remedies to get through the term.
+During this period, it is vital that she takes care of herself.
+If you are pregnant, too, you would have come across several tricks or remedies to get through the term.
 One such remedy is to consume apple cider vinegar.
 But can you consume apple cider vinegar while pregnant?
 What are its benefits, and how should one consume it?
 To make it easy for you to understand, below we have covered all the information about having apple cider vinegar when pregnant.

 What Is Apple Cider Vinegar?

 Apple cider vinegar (AVC) is one of the most common types of vinegar available.
 It is made from cider, a type of concentrated apple that has been left to ferment over a period of time.
 The cider first ferments to alcohol before finally transforming into acetic acid.
 It is safer to consume pasteurised vinegar, as it is free of harmful bacteria that can cause E. coli in pregnancy.

 This versatile ingredient can be used in salads, sandwiches, etc. However, it is most beneficial to drink a teaspoon of apple cider vinegar every day in a glass full of warm/lukewarm water.
 Remember that unfiltered, unpasteurised apple cider vinegar is extremely potent and can burn your oesophagus if consumed raw.